0xd34df00d/lcss/src/text/plugins/plugins-azoth-vader.md

 Azoth Vader provides supports for the MRIM protocol used in the Mail.Ru Agent IM service.

-Vader is based on an own implementation of the MRIM protocol, partially based on available (and outdated) official specs and partly reverse-engineered.
+Vader uses its own MRIM implementation, partially based on publically available (and outdated) official specs and partially reverse-engineered.
 The following protocol features are supported:

 - Extended statuses.